SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 The specific skills needed by the Developers[ScrumTeam,Developers] are often broad and will vary with the domain of work.
 However, the Developers[ScrumTeam,Developers] are always accountable[ScrumTeam,Developers,Accountable] for:

 - Creating a plan for the Sprint[ScumEvents,Sprint], the Sprint Backlog;[ScrumTeam,Developers,Accountable]
-- Instilling quality by adhering to a Definition of Done[ScrumArtefact,Increment,Commitment,DefinitionOfDone];[ScrumTeam,Developers,Accountable]
+- Instilling quality by adhering to a Definition of Done[ScrumArtifacts,Increment,Commitment,DefinitionOfDone];[ScrumTeam,Developers,Accountable]
-- Adapting[ScrumPillars,Adaptation] their plan each day toward the Sprint Goal[ScrumArtefact,SprintBacklog,Commitment,SprintGoal]; and,[ScrumTeam,Developers,Accountable]
+- Adapting[ScrumPillars,Adaptation] their plan each day toward the Sprint Goal[ScrumArtifacts,SprintBacklog,Commitment,SprintGoal]; and,[ScrumTeam,Developers,Accountable]
 - Holding each other accountable as professionals.[ScrumTeam,Developers,Accountable]

 ## Product Owner[ScrumTeam,ProductOwner]